-The culture of Saskatchewan is a multicultural one that is the product of immigration throughout its history.
-At the end of the 19th century a major influx of individuals arrived in Saskatchewan from Ukraine and from various places in what was formerly the Austrian empire.
-As many of these groups, such as the Douhkobor community had left their countries of origin to escape persecution, they took great efforts to keep their cultural practices alive once they arrived in Canada.
-The result of these efforst is a colourful cultural mosaic that makes Saskatchewan a warm and welcoming place.
+Saskatchewan is multicultural, the product of immigration throughout its history.
+At the end of the 19th century a major influx of people from Ukraine and other parts of Eastern Europe settled in Sasktatchewan.
+As many of these groups, such as the Douhkobor community, had left their countries of origin to escape persecution, they took great efforts to keep their cultural practices alive once they arrived in Canada.
+The result of these efforts is a colourful cultural mosaic that makes Saskatchewan a warm and welcoming place.

-Saskatchewan is home to nearly 1 053 960 people.
-About 35% of these residents live in rural areas, a figure that places it among the highest in Canada.
-As for the remainder, nearly half of the total population of the province lives in its two largest cities: Saskatoon (257 000) and the capital of Regina (210 000).
-With its economy growing strongly, Saskatchewan is hoping to increase this population at a steady pace through immigration, aiming to attract about 10 000 immigrants a year including spouses and dependents.
+Saskatchewan is home to around 1.1 million people.
+About 35 percent live in rural areas, a figure that places it among the highest in Canada for rural living.
+As for the remainder, nearly half of the total population of the province lives in its two largest cities, Saskatoon and the capital, Regina.
+With its economy growing strongly, Saskatchewan is hoping to increase this population at a steady pace through immigration.

 Built from rapid influxes of immigrants beginning in the 19th century and continuing through to today, the population of Saskatchewan represents a wide range of origins.
 Some of the most prominent origins identified are German, Irish, Ukranian, First Nations, Scottish, English, French, Metis, Norwegian and Chinese.
 A large majority of the population lives in the southern half of the province.